2 minutes read

 Everyone can agree that a brand’s name, aka “the name on the door,” is one of the most important elements of any brand.
 But unfortunately, anyone that’s gone through a brand naming process in the last 10 years knows that as much fun as the initial brainstorm is, it quickly becomes challenging and frustrating when you try to secure a trademark or a URL.
 A lot of clients have told us, “It seems like every name is owned by someone else”.
 It’s true, naming can be a little like the Wild West.
 So, how do you get a great name?
 At Starfish, naming is a strategic and creative process.
 As a branding agency, we have developed hundreds of names for companies and our success in this discipline is rooted in an ironclad, methodical, and thorough process that will minimize the subjectivity and successfully deliver brand names that are always original, memorable, and on strategy.

-At Starfish, our naming process always starts with the brand strategy.
+At Starfish, our brand naming strategy process always starts with the brand strategy.
 This is the filter through which we assess the veracity, relevance and alliteration of a name.
 Without this filter, the process can fall into subjective assessment and “wordsmithing” without clear direction.

 And, since different brand strategies will have different brand naming service needs, we’ll work through a structured brand naming process that considers a wide range of factors.